-Several tools are useful and freely avilable for analyzing and visualizing TROPOMI data files.
-A list including brief descriptions and links (where available) are provided below.
+Several tools are useful and freely available for analyzing and visualizing TROPOMI data files.
+A list including brief descriptions and links are provided below.

-ADAGUC - Another visualization tool design currently designed to plot many types of data including satellite data from OMI.
-It will be possible to plot TROPOMI using this tool when the data becomes available.
-Datasets from different instruments are converted to the ADAGUC data product standards format and are made available to other users by using the OGC Web Services.
+ADAGUC - Another visualization tool design currently designed to plot many types of data including satellite data from OMI and TROPOMI.
+Datasets from different instruments are converted to the ADAGUC data product standard format and are made available to other users by using the OGC Web Services.
 Satellite swath data can be retrieved using the Web Feature Service.
 Using the Web Services it is possible to reproject, resample and make selections in space and time.